mickaeltr/browser-console.js/README.md

     console.init({
         serverUrl: "/logs"
     });
-    console.warn("Writes a warning log in the JS console and sends it to the server");
+    console.warn("Writes a warning log in the JS console and sends it to the server", new Error("Oops"));
     console.xxxx("Sends an unexpected JS error to the server, as there is no 'xxxx' level/method");
 </script>
 ```